 People come to The Big Issue from a wide range of circumstances, including homelessness, long-term unemployment, intellectual and physical disability, mental illness, drug and alcohol dependency and family breakdown.
 Our programs provide low-barrier opportunities for people to earn a meaningful income, build their confidence and connect with their community and support networks.

-- 13 million magazines have been sold, generating more than $32 million in income for vendors.
+- 14 million magazines have been sold, generating $38 million in income for vendors.

 - Research shows The Big Issue magazine generates a positive social return of $5.50 for every $1 invested in the enterprise, due to a reduced demand for social, health and justice services among sellers.